[Skip to Content]

 6. Lead Lighting Designer must inform the owner and all others involved or associated in the project design, of participation in the program and that the entry may be published in LD+A. The owner’s name and location may be withheld for privacy reasons.

-Prepare your submittal(s).
+Prepare your submittals.
 Each project entry must include:

 • Project Summary

 Up to a three hundred (300) word maximum narrative is allowed to present a project.
 PLEASE NOTE: The names of the designers, the name of the design firm, equipment manufacturers or specific brands is not allowed anywhere in the narrative.
 Any reference or endorsement of a commercial product is not allowed.
-Submittals with this information will be dismissed.
+Submittals with this information will be disqualified.
 However, proper names of places (i.e., Waldorf Astoria, Verizon, Target) in the narrative is admissible.

 TIP–it’s beneficial to address criteria from the specified category award score sheet.
 For example, address Energy and Budget if this was a significant challenge or accomplishment.
 Commenting on these and other factors can help you present a compelling project